whileskies/tinyautograd/README.md

 TinyAutoGrad is an automatic differentiation engine and neural network library inspired by Micrograd and GPT, with CUDA support.

 # todo
-nvcc -shared -o tinyautograd/libops.so tinyautograd/ops.cu  -Xcompiler -fPIC
+nvcc -shared -o libops.so tinyautograd/ops.cu  -Xcompiler -fPIC